STUDENT/PARENT HANDBOOK -

 All vendors must complete the vendor application process.
 For service vendors who work directly with Excel students, the process includes Live Scan fingerprint background checks.
 Please understand this is an important step to protect your students.
 If a vendor does not wish to complete all parts of the application including the Live Scan fingerprint background check, the application cannot be approved.
 Families that join Excel Academy have access to the Approved Vendor list.

-Instructional Funds are dispersed at the discretion of the Education Specialist (ES) among approved vendors.
+Instructional Funds are dispersed at the discretion of the Teacher of Record (TOR) among approved vendors.
 Materials ordered should be basic in quality and appropriate to the student's age, grade, and need.
 Instructional Funds depreciate daily depending on the day of actual enrollment and must be used in the same academic year.
 All purchase orders must be created prior to using services or ordering materials.
 Excel Academy will not reimburse parents directly.
 If on a rare occasion, a vendor agreement has expired or dissolved, Excel Academy cannot pay for services or materials purchased from them.
-The Education Specialist will notify families who happen to order something from a vendor such as this.
+The Teacher of Record will notify families who happen to order something from a vendor such as this.

 An Education Material Vendor (EMR) is a business that provides curriculum, books, and school supplies.
 When placing material (EMR) orders, please research and choose wisely with careful consideration.